PGMacDesign/FlutterTesting/README.md

 	This is a collection of layouts and sample code pieces that gives a ton of info on how to use the Flutter UI.
 	I will mostly copy this code over and go through it piece by piece to try and break things until I understand how they work.
+	This is a great tutorial for learning how the various Flutter widgets work and can be created / augmented.

 03) [Full Tutorial](https://www.youtube.com/watch?v=GLSG_Wh_YWc)